French Frigate Shoals: Islands

-The two major islands of the French Frigate shoals were Tern island and East island, and there is also a tall rock pinnacle.
-Many of the smaller islands have been washed over, and finally in 2018 East island was largely washed away.
-Tern island is protected by a seawall that originates from when it was expanded in the 1940s to become a Naval Air base.
+The two major islands of the French Frigate shoals were Tern Island and East Island, and there is also a tall rock pinnacle.
+Many of the smaller islands have been washed over, and finally in 2018 East Island was largely washed away.
+Tern Island is protected by a seawall that originates from when it was expanded in the 1940s to become a naval air base.

 Islands known to have been notably washed away or reduced by 2018 include Whale-Skate, Trig, and East Island.
+In the 2020s East Island is reported to be about half its former size.